Tisha Campbell-Martin Seeks Spousal Support From Duane Martin

 Actors Tisha Campbell-Martin and Duane Martin are in the midst of a bitter divorce battle after 22 years of marriage, and now she is asking her estranged husband for spousal support.

 Campbell-Martin filed the divorce papers in February, citing irreconcilable differences as the cause for their separation, which was officially listed as December 14, 2016, according to People.
-She requested joint legal and physical custody of the two children they had together, 18-year-old Xen and 8-year-old Ezekiel.
+She requested joint legal and physical custody of the two children they have together, 18-year-old Xen and 8-year-old Ezekiel.

 “After 27 years of being together and two amazing children, it pains me to announce that I’ve filed for divorce,” she said at the time.
 “It’s an emotional time and I graciously ask for privacy for me, our children, and the rest of our family.”